ReproNim/stat-repronim-module/_episodes/01-lesson-statistical-basis.md

 In this unit, we would like you to fully understand the concept of a sample as a subset of a population.

 It is critical that you master that concept, as it is at heart of most scientific studies.

--sample vs population
+- sample vs population
--generalizability
+- generalizability
--notion of sufficient sample
+- notion of sufficient sample

 Please read the sections on this webpage:
 [Basics of sampling](http://www.socialresearchmethods.net/kb/sampling.php)